The special linear version of the projective bundle theorem: Introduction.

 \section{Introduction.}

-The basic and most fundamental computation for oriented cohomology theories is the projective bundle theorem (see \cite{Mor1} or \cite[Theorem~3.9]{PS}) claiming $A(\PP^n)$ to be a truncated polynomial ring over $A(pt)$ with an explicit basis in terms of the powers of a Chern class.
-Having this result at hand one can define higher characteristic classes and compute the cohomology of Grassmann varieties and flag varieties.
-In particular, the fact that cohomology of the full flag variety is a truncated polynomial algebra gives rise to a splitting principle, which states that from a viewpoint of an oriented cohomology theory every vector bundle is in a certain sense a sum of linear bundles.
+The basic and most fundamental computation for oriented cohomology theories is the projective bundle theorem (see \cite{Mor1} or \cite[Theorem~3.9]{PS}) claiming $A^*(\PP^n)$ to be a truncated polynomial ring over $A^*(pt)$ with an explicit basis in terms of the powers of a Chern class.
+Having this result at hand one can define higher characteristic classes and compute the cohomology of Grassmann and flag varieties.
+In particular, the fact that cohomology of a full flag variety is a truncated polynomial algebra gives rise to a splitting principle, which states that from a viewpoint of an oriented cohomology theory every vector bundle is in a certain sense a sum of linear bundles.
 For a representable cohomology theory one can deal with an infinite dimensional Grassmannian which is a model for the classifying space $BGL_n$ and obtain even neater answer, the formal power series in the characteristic classes of the tautological vector bundle.

 There are analogous computations for symplectically oriented cohomology theories \cite{PW1} with appropriately chosen varieties: quaternionic projective spaces $HP^n$ instead of the ordinary ones and quaternionic Grassmannian and flag varieties.
 The answers are essentially the same, algebras of truncated polynomials in characteristic classes.
+In loc. cit. these classes were referred to as ``Pontryagin classes'', but it was noted by Buchstaber that it would be more convenient to name them ``Borel classes'' since they correspond to the symplectic Borel classes in topology.
+We prefer to adopt this modification of the terminology.

-These computations have a variety of applications, for example theorems of Conner and Floyd's type \cite{CF} describing the $K$-theory and hermitian $K$-theory as quotients of certain universal cohomology theories \cite{PPR1,PW4}.
+These computations have a variety of applications, for example theorems of Conner and Floyd's type \cite{CF} describing $K$-theory and hermitian $K$-theory as quotients of certain universal cohomology theories \cite{PPR1,PW4}.